SIDDHANTH-THAKURI/healthcare-ai-suite/README.md

 📬 Contact
-Have questions or want to collaborate?
+Have questions or want to collaborate with DrugNexusAI?

-📧 Email us: medmatch.project2025@gmail.com
+📧 Email us: thakurisiddhanth3@gmail.com
 🌐 Project Page: Team-DDI-CSIT998 GitHub
+🏢 DrugNexusAI Technologies

 ⭐ Show Your Support
 If you liked this project, give it a ⭐ on GitHub!